hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

      - `$event` and `$e` refer to `e`,
      - `el` and `$el` refer to the element,
-     - other names are resolved first against Nablla data, then against the provided scope, and finally against `window`.
+     - other names are resolved first against Sercrod data, then against the provided scope, and finally against `window`.

    - Calls `this.eval_event(expr, scope, { el, $event: e })` to execute the expression.
    - Decides the update strategy and runs a suitable update method (see below).
    - If the `"once"` modifier was present, removes the handler from the element after the first call.

-5. Before attaching the handler, Nablla ensures that there is at most one handler per event name on the element:
+5. Before attaching the handler, Sercrod ensures that there is at most one handler per event name on the element:

-   - It keeps a private `el._nablla_handlers[ev]`.
+   - It keeps a private `el._sercrod_handlers[ev]`.
    - If a previous handler exists for `"keyup"`, it is removed before the new handler is attached.

 6. It attaches the handler using `el.addEventListener("keyup", handler, options)`.